JuliusGlaser/LASER/figures/fig1/README.md

 here the mean squared error.
 To this loss the Kullbeck-Leibler divergence of the latent distributions of the network is calculated.

 5. Backpropagation and repeat starting at 3

+Examples for the diffusion signal models and generation of the dictionary
+as well as the noisy and denoised signals can be found in the `examples.ipynb`